 From the perspective of a defense attorney: You should keep up with the case and make sure that you let the DA's office know in advance if you will not be available for court for some important purpose.
 You should be prepared to testify and tell the judge what really happened.
-And you should be...Read more »
+And you should...Read more »

-I cannot answer for another attorney, but I would expect that most attorneys would make clear that they cannot guarantee the results in a case (as in charges being dropped), as that is something that ultimately requires either the agreement of the District attorney's Office or the ruling of a judge...Read more »
+I cannot answer for another attorney, but I would expect that most attorneys would make clear that they cannot guarantee the results in a case (as in charges being dropped), as that is something that ultimately requires either the agreement of the District attorney's Office or the ruling of a...Read more »

 What you describe sounds like it might well be illegal activity that you would be right to not to participate in.
 If you talk to a criminal defense attorney they might help you to decide what to do next -- like maybe reporting what is being done to police.
 You also might be implicated in a crime,...Read more »

 This is like a law school question, and just like in law school I don't know if there is a good answer to it.
-As applied in the employee situation I think the two charges could be interchangeable in many, if not all, situations, and cannot tell you a situation where I am sure they couldn't....Read more »
+As applied in the employee situation I think the two charges could be interchangeable in many, if not all, situations, and cannot tell you a situation where I am sure they...Read more »

 There is a possibility of expunging a non-violent felony conviction over 15 years old, but there are several conditions that must be met.
 There are different kinds of expunctions that may apply to your case.
 Your 15 year old conviction and your dismissals probably come under two separate...Read more »